ExpediaGroup/housekeeping/README.md

 In order to connect to your SQL database, you must place a database connector jar that is compatible with your database onto your application's classpath.

 ## Spring YAML Housekeeping Configuration
 If your project utilises Spring YAML you can define your Housekeeping within the YAML.
-For example, Housekeeping can be set up to use a MySQL schema:
+For example, Housekeeping can be set up to use a MariaDB schema:

 ```yaml
 housekeeping: